 STRAIGHT TRIPPING Maidentrip has bright promise but fails to impress with the possible gravitas of the achievement.

-Genre: Documentary; Starring: Laura Dekker; Director: Jillian Schlesinger; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Ro*Co Films
+Genre: Documentary; Starring: Laura Dekker; Director: Jillian Schlesinger; Release Date Limited: 01/17/2014; Status: In Season; Runtime (in minutes): 82; MPAA Rating: Unrated; Distributor: Ro*Co Films

 Posted January 31 2014 — 12:00 AM EST